Iraqi migrants caught in border tensions in Belarus fly home

 MOSCOW (AP) — Hundreds of Iraqis flew home from Belarus on Thursday, abandoning their hopes of reaching the European Union following more than a week of tensions at the bloc’s eastern border, where thousands of migrants became stuck.

-Meanwhile, state-run Belarusian media reported that there were no more migrants left in the makeshift camps near the Polish frontier after authorities opened a heated warehouse for them to shelter from the cold in.
-This could not immediately be verified.
+Many others moved into a heated warehouse to escape the bitter cold, emptying out a camp near the border with Poland, Belarusian state-run media reported.
+But the Polish Defense Ministry posted a video that showed a few hundred people and their tents remained at an official crossing.

+It was not clear if the two countries were talking about two different sites on their shared border, but it was typical of the dueling narratives that have marked the crisis, in which both Belarus and Poland have sought to portray themselves in a positive light while depicting the other as unfeeling and irresponsible.

-Since Nov.
-8, some 2,000 people, mostly from the Middle East, have been stranded at the border crossing, trapped in a dank forest as forces from the two countries faced off against each other.
+Tensions flared in recent days, with some 2,000 people, mostly from the Middle East, trapped in a dank forest as forces from the two countries faced off against each other.
+About half of them were women and children, according the U.N. refugee agency.
 At least 12 people have died in the area in recent weeks, including a 1-year-old whose death a Polish humanitarian organization reported Thursday.

 Most are fleeing conflict or hopelessness at home and aim to reach Germany or other western European countries.
 But Poland didn’t want to let them in, and Belarus didn’t want them returning to the capital of Minsk or otherwise settling in the country.